-I do like to add a little brown sugar broiled on top at the end so it gets nice and bubbly.
+I do like to add a little brown sugar broiled on top at the end so it gets nice and bubbly with a caramelized crust!

-Mix in chopped nuts, dried fruit, chocolate chips, and more!
+You can also mix in chopped nuts (or sprinkle them on top), fresh, frozen or dried fruit, chocolate chips, pumpkin, and more!

 Or add this peanut butter cream frosting made with yogurt, PB2, and milk for a nice extra layer of flavor!

 How To Make This Baked Oatmeal Recipe